Crownstone-Community/cloud-v2/doc/SYNCING.md

 Each field has a status, and optionally data.

 The status is one of these options:
-- "DELETED"
+- "NOT_AVAILABLE"
-this entity has been deleted
+this entity is not on the cloud or not available to you
 - "IN_SYNC"
 same updatedAt time
 - "NEWER_DATA_AVAILABLE"